FLPBIS Staff Directory

 brooke25@usf.edu

 Brooke Curtiss currently serves as a Technical Assistance Specialist with the FLPBIS Project and began working with the project and supporting districts in 2018.
 Brooke holds her Specialist of Education degree in School Psychology from the University of Florida and a Bachelor of Science degree in Psychology from Florida State University.
 Additionally, Brooke has been a Board Certified Behavior Analyst since 2014 applying those skills both within the public education setting and private work.
 Prior to joining the FLPBIS Project, Brooke worked as a School Psychologist with Hillsborough County Public Schools for 13 years.
 While working as a School Psychologist, Brooke helped to facilitate MTSS for both academics and behavior while serving as her school’s PBIS Team Co-Facilitator and Lead Facilitator for behavioral supports at the Tier 2 and Tier 3 level.
 Brooke’s interests include systems change, early intervention, exceptional student education, disproportionality, and integrated service delivery.
-In addition to working with the FLPBIS project, Brooke continues to work privately providing ABA services and supports to pre-school aged children with developmental disabilities and their families.

 kmgomez@usf.edu